XY3070/MAT1002/README.md

 ---

 I typed all these notes on Obsidian, a platform that supports the markdown format.
-If you are familiar with markdown, I believe you how to read and interpret these files.
-You can also use Obsidian or other tools to transfer those .md files into .pdf files.
+If you are familiar with markdown, I believe you know how to read and interpret these files.
+You can also use Obsidian or other tools to transfer those .md files into .tex or .pdf files.
 I guess that will aid your reading.